AdrienHorgnies/bcqueue/README.md

   the embedding of a block containing this transaction in the blockchain.
 - The waiting time : The time between the arrival and the selection of a transaction.
 - The service time : The time a transaction spends into the server.
-- The block time : The time between successive blocks mining time.
+- The block time : The time between successive blocks broadcast time.
 - The block size : The number of transactions per block
 - The waiting room size : The number of transactions in the waiting room.
 - Unconfirmed transactions : The number of transactions unconfirmed per fee.